-These policy and rule changes articulated in the CAF-ICC Order are applicable in this 14-189 docket; however, these changes were not applicable to the 08-952 Docket, which predated the CAF-ICC Order.
-Unlike the 08-952 Docket, the Commission here may not order a price for interconnection that is greater than the bill-and-keep (zero) rates that HTI and CenturyLink and their affiliates have employed in their ICAs for transport since the 1990's (unless agreed by both parties).76
+dated the CAF-ICC Order.
+Unlike the 08-952 Docket, the Commission may not in an arbitration order a price for interconnection that is greater than the bill-and-keep (zero) rates that HTI and CenturyLink EQ and their affiliates have employed in their ICAs for transport since the 1990's (unless agreed by both parties).81

-There are also numerous significant factual differences between the 08-952 Docket and the instant docket, and the 08-952 Docket turned on the specific "situation" and facts before the ALJ.
-First, the network configurations in the Charter-Qwest and HTI-CenturyLink cases are different, as Ms. Doherty testified.
-As depicted in Attachment 1 to the Doherty Surrebuttal, Charter chose to establish a single point of interconnection to exchange local and EAS traffic with Qwest throughout an entire LATA, including multiple local calling areas (or exchanges), served by three Qwest tandem switches, with several end offices subtending each tandem.
+69. The Department also observed numerous significant factual differences between the 08-952 Docket and the instant docket, and the 08-952 Docket turned on the specific "situation" and facts before the ALJ.82 First, the network configurations in the Charter-Qwest and HTI-CenturyLink EQ cases are different, as Ms. Doherty testified.83 As depicted in Attachment 1 to the Doherty Surrebuttal, Charter chose to establish a single point of interconnection to exchange local and EAS traffic with Qwest throughout an entire LATA, including multiple local calling areas (or exchanges), served by three Qwest tandem switches, with several end offices subtending each tandem.
 Charter served customers in multiple local calling areas from a single Charter switch, using its existing long loop cable facilities extending from the Charter switch to its customers' premises.
+In contrast, HTI seeks in the current case to establish a point of interconnection to exchange local and EAS traffic with CenturyLink EQ in a single local/EAS calling area.
+HTI seeks to interconnect in Glencoe because it intends to serve customers in Glencoe.84 HTI does not have a ubiquitous cable network to serve customers in multiple local calling areas through long loops, as did Charter.85